varunkumar-dev/al-folio/_pages/about.md

 Hi, My name is Varun.
 I am currently a Senior Applied Scientist at Alexa Natural Language Understanding (NLU).
 At Alexa, I broadly work on

-- **NLU Robustness**: How to make sure that Alexa NLU performs consistently under distribution shifts, model retraining, etc.
+- **NLU Robustness**: How to make sure that Alexa NLU performs consistently under unexpected data changes (GDPR data deletion), distribution shifts, model retraining, etc.
 - **Data generation/augmentation**: How to generate training data for new features, existing low-resource functionalities.
 How do we make sure that the generated data is fair?
 - **Data Pipelines**: How to select diverse labeled/unlabeled data for Alexa model training.